Nurse, officer dead after inmate attack at Iowa prison

-IOWA CITY, Iowa (AP) — A nurse and a correctional officer at a high-security prison in eastern Iowa died Tuesday after an inmate attacked multiple staff members and other inmates, state officials said.
+IOWA CITY, Iowa (AP) — A nurse and a correctional officer at a prison housing some of Iowa's most dangerous offenders died Tuesday after an inmate carried out an attack on staff members and other inmates, state officials said.

 The attack happened at around 10:15 a.m. in the prison infirmary at the state penitentiary in the eastern Iowa city of Anamosa, according to a statement from the Iowa Department of Corrections.

-The department said that it was still collecting and confirming details of the assault.
+The department said that it was still collecting and confirming details of what took place, and that state police were also investigating.

 “What the department can confirm is that an inmate attacked multiple staff members and inmates in the prison’s infirmary.
 As a result of their injuries, a correctional nurse and correctional officer have died,” the department said in a statement.

-The department said that additional security staff arrived and restrained the inmate.
-Employees began attempting first aid on the two injured employees until paramedics arrived.
+The department said that additional security staff arrived after the attack and restrained the inmate.
+Employees began attempting first aid on those injured until paramedics arrived.

-No other details were immediately available, and the department said that state police were joining the investigation.
+No other details were immediately available, including whether any other staff or inmates were injured.
+Department spokesman Cord Overton said he anticipated releasing additional information later Tuesday or Wednesday.

+The deaths are believed to be the first time an Iowa prison staff member has been killed by an inmate since 1969, when Iowa State Penitentiary officer Sam Reed was assaulted and stabbed by inmate Edward N. Clark.
+Inmates took a dozen staff members hostage during a 1981 riot at that prison but none were killed.

+Gov. Kim Reynolds said the state was grieving the deaths of “two public servants who were attacked while on duty at the Anamosa State Penitentiary.”

+“My prayers and deepest condolences are with their families, friends, and colleagues as they begin to cope with this senseless tragedy,” she said.
+“We will exhaust every available resource to deliver justice to those who committed this act and bring a sense of closure and peace to the victims’ families.”

-The prison houses about 945 inmates and has both maximum- and medium-security wings and has around 320 staff members.
+The prison houses about 945 inmates in both maximum- and medium-security wings and has around 320 staff members.

+Six have died of complications from the virus, the most at any prison in Iowa, according to department data.
+But as of Tuesday, no inmates or staff at the prison were known to be positive.

-AFSCME Council 61 President Danny Homan, whose union represents Iowa correctional employees, said that to his knowledge, the workers were the first killed by an inmate since he started at the union in 1988.
+AFSCME Council 61 President Danny Homan, whose union represents Iowa correctional employees, said the workers were the first killed by an inmate since he started at the union in 1988.
 He said he was still gathering information about what happened.

 “Sad day,” he told The Associated Press.
 “From my perspective, that is a failure of the system.
 I don’t know how or why or any particulars.
 But somebody failed because those two employees are not getting to go home this evening.”